 Gian-Vittorio Caprara

 I found another important contact in Dutch social science methodologist P.J.M.
-Verschuren, who is a propagator of practice-oriented research.
+Verschuren, who was a propagator of practice-oriented research.
 We wrote a paper togetherr on “Norms, Goals, and Stakeholders in Program Evaluation“.
 Evaluation research favors goal-based evaluation but – we argued – the achievement of the stated goals of interventionists, problem solvers or program managers is not a sufficient condition for a good decision or a successful program implementation.
 We suggest that the value of a program, an intervention or a decision is determined not only by the achievement of its stated goals but also by its intrinsic ethical value and its performance for the stakeholders.

 During my staying at NIAS my mother died unexpectedly in Hungary.
 She was only 61 years old.
 As a good psychologist and friend, Gian-Vittorio Caprara helped me to overcome this stress and find some reconciliation.